-The role of Members of the Legislative Council is to scrutinise the government of the day and hold the political parties to account.
+The role of Members of the Legislative Council is to scrutinise government and hold political parties to account.
 This important role is best performed by Independent Members.
-A properly functioning Legislative Council can ensure government focuses on delivering better quality decisions and policy.
-As the Independent Member for Hobart I would assess all proposals for:
+A properly functioning Legislative Council can ensure integrity and accountability.
+As the Independent Member for the electorate I would assess all proposals against:

-I also believe, however, that Independent Members can become too reactive.
-To best perform their scrutiny role, Independent Members should proactively put forward their own ideas and policies.
+I also believe an Independent Member should put forward their own ideas and policies.

 A good education sets up students for life and is one of the most important investments government can make.
 We need to continue the cultural shift towards Year 12 being regarded as the ‘new normal’.
 Year 10 should no longer be the end point of education.
 This is one of the biggest challenges our educational system faces and one which we must continue to prioritise.

 I support investing more in preventative health, such as good nutrition and active lifestyles.
-Important basics can help prevent medical complications later in life such as type 2 diabetes.
-The ‘slip, slop, slap’ message has weakened over time and we need to re-invest in this simple but effective strategy to reduce skin cancer.
-Tasmania still has one of the highest rates of sunburn in Australia.
+Important basics can help prevent chronic disease later in life such as type 2 diabetes.
+The ‘slip, slop, slap’ message has weakened over time and we need to re-invest in this simple but effective strategy to reduce skin cancer because Tasmania still has one of the highest rates of sunburn in Australia.

-In the hospital system, we must properly resource our hospital for people who need urgent medical help.
-I plan on being particularly rigorous in monitoring health system funding and making sure GST payments to Tasmania for our health are actually spent on hospitals and services.
+The hospital system needs better resources for people who need urgent medical help.
+I plan on being particularly rigorous in monitoring funding and making sure GST payments made to Tasmania for health are actually spent on hospitals and services.

-Tasmania is starting to trade with renewed confidence and growth.
+Tasmania is trading with renewed confidence and purpose.
 The geographic isolation previously an economic inhibitor now advantages us as a positive point of difference against competitors.
 In a world increasingly overcrowded, over-developed and polluted, Tasmania has specialist products and unmatchable experiences to sell to the world.
 Making the right decisions to maintain our competitive advantages is a key economic challenge.
 This means being strategic enough to tread our own path and not blindly copy others.
 For these reasons I support policies which attract investment that is consistent with our core brand as promoted by the Brand Tasmania Council Inc, the independent incorporated place-of-origin marking entity for Tasmania.

-I believe protecting our unique environment is simply the right thing to do for Tasmanians today, and for future generations.
-I am fortunate enough to have walked through the Tarkine and support national park and world heritage status for this area so future generations have the same opportunities to visit this awe inspiring and special place.
-I’m skeptical about a cable car up kunanyi/Mt Wellington but willing to keep an open mind until the final plans and route are released by the proponent.
+Protecting our unique environment is the right thing to do for Tasmanians today, and for future generations.
+I am fortunate enough to have bushwalked through the Tarkine and support national park and world heritage status for this area so future generations have the same opportunities to visit this awe inspiring and special place.

 On other emerging issues…

 Please get in touch directly if you have any questions or comments or would like to raise any other issues of concern.